The Program Czech for Foreigners

-The Bachelor’s study programme has been created for foreigners (non-native speakers of the Czech language), whose input knowledge of Czech is at the beginners’ level.
+The Bachelor’s study program has been created for foreigners (non-native speakers of the Czech language), whose input knowledge of Czech is at the beginners’ level (min.
+A1).
 The students acquire both written and spoken communication skills in the Czech language, and get to know the basic features of Czech life (history, culture, and literature).

-We pay attention especially to practising language in its written and oral forms, focusing on text creation, seminar papers, understanding written and spoken texts, and conversation skills.
+We pay attention especially to practicing the language in its written and oral forms, focusing on text creation, seminar papers, understanding written and spoken texts, and conversation skills.
 A considerable portion of the study focuses on the perfection of the Czech grammar rules and on providing enough information about the stratification of the Czech national language.
 The language courses are complemented by the disciplines focused on Czech history, culture, and literature.
-The study programme include trips, student conferences, project teaching, and other activities.
+The study program include trips, student conferences, project teaching, and other activities.

 The teaching language is Czech; in the first year of study, it is partly English, which serves as a language of mediation.
 The study applicant’s English must thus be at the level of B1 (according to the CEFR).
-It is possible to study the programme only (the Completus type), or in connection to another study programme at the Faculty of Arts, University of Ostrava (the Maior type).
+It is possible to study the program only (the Completus type), or from the academic year 2021/2022 in connection to another study program at the Faculty of Arts, University of Ostrava (the Maior type).
 The standard study period is three years.

-The students who acquire a degree in this programme may continue in the Czech for Foreigners Master’s programme, at the end of which they will get a Mgr. degree (Master).
+The students who acquire a degree in this program may continue in the Czech for Foreigners Master’s program, at the end of which they will get a Mgr. degree (Master).

 At the end of the study, there is a state final exam, which is connected to the defence of a bachelor’s thesis; Czech is the language of both the exam and the thesis.
 The students who pass the exams will get a Bc. degree (Bachelor).